4Mo·

 Magris Resources (Niobec Mine)

-This fits perfectly with NioCorp Developments:
+That’s a perfectly with NioCorp Developments:

-• Only listed niobium pure play
+• The only publicly traded niobium pure play

-👉 Most likely stock: NioCorp Developments (NB / NIOBF) $NB (+0,24 %)
+👉 Most likely stock: NioCorp Developments (NB / NIOBF) $NB (+1,5 %)

-After further searching I also found
+After further research, I’ve also found

-My dears, you might also find this interesting.
+Dear readers, you might also find this interesting.

-Which companies use NIOB and is it strategically important?
+Which companies use NIOB, and is it strategically important?

 🚀 Aerospace